For the messages that deserve more than ordinary privacy

 • AES‑GCM‑256 encryption

-• Zero‑width Unicode runes with random noise injection
+• Zero‑width Unicode characters with random noise

-• Signature-less binary payloads
+• Signature-less payloads carry no sender info

-• Robust to aggressive platform sanitization
+• Resilient to platform text processing

-Read the Layergram Message Format (LMF) spec →
+Read the Layergram Message Format spec →

 Identity & Plausible Deniability

-Learn how Plausible Deniability works
+Learn how plausible deniability works

 Open-source app, clear boundaries